 Luigi Bezzera register a patent for the first espresso machine (steam-powered coffee machine)

-Japanese-American chemist Satori Kato of Chicago invents the first soluble instant coffee.
+Japanese-American chemist Satori Kato of Chicago invents the soluble instant coffee.

 1903